-Event planning businesses help corporations, businesses, and individuals to plan and execute events like weddings, parties, retreats, galas, and conferences.
+Event planning businesses help corporations, businesses, and individuals to plan and execute all kinds of events like weddings, birthday parties, graduations, celebrations, retreats, product launches, and conferences.
 An event planner typically works closely with the event’s host for months or years leading up to the event, and they’re tasked with ensuring that the event runs smoothly.
 Most event planning businesses offer a relatively full-service program where they manage nearly every aspect of an event, from coordinating with caterers to planning the event’s layout and decor with the venue.

 From 2014 to 2019, the party and event planning industry experienced a 2.9% annual growth, according to IBIS World.
 The number of businesses increased to 142,097, and industry employment also grew to 132,042.
 In 2019, the industry was predicted to bring in $5 billion in revenue.

 This growth is closely linked to the improved economy during that same time period.
-With more per capita disposable income, more people chose to host events and to hire professional help with those events.
+With more per capita disposable income, more people chose to host events and hire professional help.
 Similarly, companies that enjoyed increased profits during that time were also more likely to host events.
 The increased overall busy nature of American lives tends to leave more people with less time, making them more likely to hire help rather than attempting to throw an event by themselves.

-According to Endless Events, many trends are shaping the event planning industry in 2020 and beyond.
+According to Endless Events, many trends are shaping the events industry in 2020 and beyond.
 Personalization has become more important to event attendees, especially when it comes to corporate events and conferences.
-Personalized emails, multiple workshop tracks, and personalized content have become increasingly important, and attendees are noticing when these elements are missing from an event experience.
+Personalized emails, multiple workshop tracks, and personalized content have become increasingly important, and attendees notice when these elements are missing from an event experience.

-Unfortunately, another highly important trend is the need for event security.
+Unfortunately, another significant trend is the need for event security.
 This includes everything from onsite security, cybersecurity, and emergency communications plans.
 An emergency plan needs to be in place for every event, especially larger corporate events that draw significant crowds.
-These security needs may add one more element onto an event planner’s to-do list, but this is also a precaution that modern-day events can’t afford to go without.
+These security needs may add one more element to an event planner’s to-do list, but this is also a precaution that modern-day events can’t afford to go without.

 Some event planners niche down even further, offering services for a specific type of event, like weddings, conferences, or fundraising galas.
 This will further define the business’ target market.